 There are three overlooked, yet extremely beneficial policies, designed for business owners including the self-employed.
 They are:

 Business Overhead Expense (BOE) insurance – this is a disability insurance policy which will pay your business’s monthly expenses upon your disability.
 Contrast this to a typical disability insurance policy which will pay your income.
 This BOE policy is important because it will keep your business solvent as you manage through your disability.
-Rent, suppliers, utilities, and payroll can still be paid.
+Rent, suppliers, utilities, and payroll still want their money.
 Additionally, the premiums on this type of policy is tax deductible.
 If structured correctly, the benefits can be tax-free – just like a typical individual disability policy.

 Have You Ever Been Sick?

 We hope you can see that your self-employed insurance needs are covered.
 Life and disability insurance should be the foundation of coverage.
 Once these insurances are in place, you can focus your attention to other beneficial insurances, if desired.
 Two other types of insurance you could utilize are accident insurance and critical illness insurance.
 Although we did not discuss them in this article, you should be aware of the many options when it comes to your self-employed insurance needs.
-Reach out to us if you have any questions or concerns.
+Reach out to us if you have any questions or concerns or use the form below.
 We have helped many self-employed individuals determine the right solution for their insurance needs.